meeshkan/worlds-greatest-website/blog/2020-03-27-typeddict-vs-dataclasses.md

 Found 3 errors in 1 file (checked 1 source file)
 ```

-It spots the same three errors before we even run our code 🎉
+It spots the same three errors before we even run our code.

+<a name="working-with-dataclasses"></a>

 ### Working with `dataclasses`